xcodeOn1/SQLI-TollTax/README.md

 ----
 # SQLI BLIND   :

-The request is designed to update the details of a user (likely with ID 1).
-The most notable part of the request is the SQL injection payload in the firstname field, which is a test for blind SQL injection vulnerabilities.
-If the server responds with a delay of 5 seconds after processing this request, it indicates that the application is vulnerable to blind SQL injection.
+The application's endpoint /classes/Users.php?f=save is vulnerable to blind SQL injection.
+By injecting a payload into the firstname field, specifically Adminstrator' AND (SELECT 2171 FROM (SELECT(SLEEP(5)))hgdO)-- EnP, an attacker can introduce a conditional delay in the SQL query.
+If the server responds with a delay of approximately 5 seconds after processing this request, it confirms the vulnerability.
+This vulnerability can allow attackers to infer information about the database and potentially extract data or perform administrative operations.
+It's recommended to sanitize all user inputs and use prepared statements to prevent such attacks.
 # POC [debian]:

 1- login as admin and go to profile [http://10.0.30.0:1337/admin/?page=user] .